S-adenosyl-L-methionine (SAMe) and Depression

 Despite the availability of a sensitive assay for SAMe, no true therapeutic range for SAMe serum levels has been defined.
 Although SAMe serum levels change with both SAMe and tricyclic treatment,2 attempts to correlate SAMe serum levels with successful responses in depressed subjects have not been successful.2,7

 In general, SAMe appears to be well tolerated.
-The majority of side effects are mild to moderate and brief, with an overall incidence of 20%.12 Although few patients have withdrawn from SAMe trials because of side effects, significant adverse events have occurred.
+The majority of side effects are mild to moderate in nature and of brief duration, with an overall incidence of 20%.12 Although few patients have withdrawn from trials because of SAMe side effects, this agent is not devoid of significant adverse events.

 The majority of reported adverse effects are gastrointestinal (heartburn, nausea, vomiting, diarrhea), and can be quite severe,13 but also include insomnia, dizziness, and headache.14,15 Anaphylaxis has been documented with parenteral SAMe administration.14 The subject also experienced dizziness and cognitive impairment that slowly resolved over two months.